 Also in Medford is the Randall Theatre Company.
 This show hall is dedicated to bringing Broadway-style hits to the community in its new home, the Ghostlight Playhouse on Main Street.
 Enjoy their series of concert-style revues in fall 2021, including Broadway or Bust.
 Broadway’s Best Bad Girls is next, then Waiting Star — a new musical in the style of Hollywood’s golden age.

 The Holly Theatre in Medford just celebrated its 90th anniversary.
 This booming theater from the 1930s closed in the 1980s due to movie-industry changes.
 However, the building’s exterior was fully restored in 2011, receiving the city of Medford’s Historic Preservation Award in 2013.
 Organizers are currently fundraising to finish the interior restoration.
 Walk by this historic building and check out a video tour online.

 Southern Oregon University hosts the Oregon Center for the Arts, where passionate students can chase their acting dreams.
-Although live events are currently on pause during COVID-19, you can watch amazing virtual performances on their YouTube channel.
+Check the schedule for the latest lineup, as well as the amazing virtual performances on their YouTube channel.

 Klamath Falls is home to the multicultural, multidisciplinary Ross Ragland Theater.
 Since 1989 the theater has offered educational programs and extraordinary shows in their 740+ seat space including folk festivals, operas, repertory theater, acrobatics, Disney hits and popular musical acts.
 It’s also home to the region’s signature event, the Klamath Independent Film Festival, held each September.

 The oldest community theater group in the Klamath Basin is the Linkville Playhouse.
 This all-volunteer, nonprofit organization is passionate about bringing the arts to the community.
-Unfortunately, in May there was a fire above their lobby and shows are currently delayed.
-Check their Facebook page for updates.
+Check their schedule for the latest updates.